Haivision/srt-rfc/draft-sharabayko-mops-srt.md

     - If Alice is the Responder, the received message has Handshake Type AGREEMENT and in response she does nothing.

-6. At this point, if Bob was Initiator, he is connected already.
+6. At this point, if Bob was an Initiator, he is connected already.
 If he was a Responder, he should receive the above AGREEMENT message, after which he switches to the "connected" state.
 In the case where the UDP packet with the agreement message gets lost, Bob will still enter the "connected" state once